-- Saturate a clean lint free rag with extra virgin olive oil and thoroughly coat all surfaces of the cast iron.
+- Saturate a clean lint free rag with your Canola oil and thoroughly coat all surfaces of the cast iron.

-- Place in the oven face down.
-As with removing the manufacturers shipping wax, the seasoning of the cast iron might produce a little smoke.
+- Place in the oven, directly on middle rack, face down.
+Be aware that seasoning cast iron might produce a little smoke.

-- Let the kettle and lid remain in the oven for one hour or until you notice that the smoking has stopped.
+- Let the cast iron remain in the oven for one hour or until you notice that the smoking has stopped.

-- Carefully remove from the heat and allow to cool enough to work with and add more oil with the lint free rag.
+- Carefully remove from the heat using oven mitts and allow to cool on top of stove or on a cooling rack until cooled enough to add more oil with the lint free rag.

-Once finished your cast iron should look a beautiful black color throughout.
+Once finished your cast iron should look slick, shiny and have a beautiful black patina throughout.
 Examine your cast iron for areas that don’t exhibit the black glasslike finish.
 If there are gaps in the finish, add more oil.
 You want the surface to be fully sealed.
-As your Dutch oven gets used, it the seasoning will become more and more resilient.
+As your cast iron gets used, the seasoning will become more and more resilient.

 How do you know if your cast iron is fully seasoned?